 The Ju/’hoansi do, however, have gendered living spaces (Figure 2).
-These segregated spaces occur outside and around hearths in front of huts, with men sitting to its right and women to the left (Barnard 1978; 1992).
-Marshall (1976, 88–9) accounted for this etiquette among Ju/’hoansi as a pollution prohibition on sitting where adults of the opposite gender have sat.
+These occur outside and around hearths in front of huts, with men sitting to its right and women to the left (Barnard 1978; 1992).
+Marshall (1976, 88–9) accounted for this etiquette as a pollution prohibition on sitting where adults of the opposite gender have sat.
 She also found (Marshall 1976, 88) that when there is only a hearth, sticks are placed to define the doorway of a notional hut, so that men and women know where to sit.
 Where guests are expected to sit adds to the spatial pattern.
 When invited to join a !Xõ hearth they sit facing their hosts in front of the fire (Barnard 1992, 68–9).

 Neither the Hadza nor the Kalahari hunters and gatherers, Ju/’hoansi, !Xõ, G-wi, and Nahro, keep food for more than a few days.
 While women in the Kalahari expend considerable labour processing nuts, these are available at any fireside for family members and offered to visitors (R.B.
 Lee 1979, 200–1).
 There are no gendered spaces other than the hearthside.
-Individuals can sit almost anywhere, with the important exception of the man’s mother-in-law.
-She makes a separate fire near her daughter where others can join her (Barnard 1992, 69).
+Individuals can sit almost anywhere, with the important exception of a man’s mother-in-law.
+She makes a separate fire near her daughter (Barnard 1992, 69).

-The round, cone-and-cylinder houses of Ilchalmus farmers in Kenya’s Baringo region have no internal partitions.
-But these dwellings are divided into gendered spaces with male (left) and female (right) zones and the hearth on the woman’s side (Hodder 1987, fig. 9.2).
-Women prepare all the meals.
-This spatial division is reversed in those areas of Baringo where there is socio-economic tension (Hodder 1982, 54, fig. 31).
+The round, cone-and-cylinder houses of Ilchalmus farmers in Kenya’s Baringo region have no internal partitions, but are divided into gendered spaces with male (left) and female (right) zones and the hearth on the woman’s side (Hodder 1987, fig. 9.2).
+This spatial division is reversed in areas of Baringo where there is socio-economic tension (Hodder 1982, 54, fig. 31).
 Comparable cone-and-cylinder huts, rondavels, are common in South Africa.
-In a study from the eastern Cape, Ndude and Memla (2024) found a similar pattern to Baringo.
+In the eastern Cape, Ndude and Memla (2024) found a similar pattern to Baringo.
 Within the village of smaller rondavels, the amaXhosa have a larger family house (indlu enkulu) where people meet to eat, socialise, and participate in ritual beer drinking (McAllister 2004).
 The family house studied by Ndude and Memla (2024, fig. 6) has a floor area of 28 m2.
 Men sit to the left of the entrance and women to the right.
 They face each other across the central hearth (eziko).
 An upper area behind the hearth (entla) is associated with ancestors and food, meat, and beer is kept there for ceremonies.
-Seating positions are based on status rather than age so that, for example, irrespective of how old they are a married woman has greater seniority than an unmarried one and this determines where she sits.
+Seating positions are based on status so that, for example, irrespective of age a married woman has greater seniority than an unmarried one.
 In general, the front of the hut ranks higher than the back when it comes to seating places (McAllister 2004, 124).
-When the family house is used for sleeping there are designated areas for men and women.
+There are also designated sleeping areas for men and women.

 <<Figure 3 here>>